 Snapshot replica is a copy of a cloud-native snapshot that Veeam Backup for AWS creates during backup sessions.
 If you enable snapshot replication for a backup policy, Veeam Backup for AWS will make a copy of the initially created cloud-native snapshot and save it to the target AWS region specified in backup policy settings.
 In the target AWS region, snapshot replicas created during a set of backup sessions make up a snapshot replica chain.

-Veeam Backup for AWS produces and maintains a snapshot replica chain in the same way as a regular snapshot chain:
+Veeam Backup for AWS creates and maintains a snapshot replica chain in the same way as a regular snapshot chain:

 - The first created snapshot replica for the processed EC2 instance becomes a starting point of the snapshot replica chain.